 Remove Gasket from Exhaust Manifold

 Now remove the old gasket from the exhaust manifold.
 Remove all the plastic and foam blanking plugs from the turbo.
-You can raise the car using a tire jack in case you need it.

 Integrating the New Turbo

 After removing the gasket from the exhaust manifold, you need to integrate the new turbo.
+Use a new gasket or o ring and reconnect the exhaust side pipe.
 Now position the turbo under the manifold or the engine block.
-Use a new gasket or o ring and reconnect the exhaust side pipe.

 Oil Drain Line and Post Installation Test